peej/tonic/README.markdown

     }

+The class method can do any logic it then requires and return a Response object, an array of status code and response body, or just a response body string.

 How to get started
 ==================

-The best place to get started is to get the hello world example running on your system, to do this you will need a web server running PHP5.1+.
+The best place to get started is to get the hello world example running on your system, to do this you will need a web server running PHP5.3+.

-Place all of the Tonic files into your PHP include path so that other scripts can find it.
-By default on Windows this will probably be in "c:\php\includes\tonic" or on Linux/Unix it will be "/usr/share/php/tonic"

-Copy "docroot/dispatch.php" into your servers document root and edit it so that the require_once statement paths point to the Tonic library and the examples.
+To bootstrap Tonic, include the src/Tonic/Autoloader.php file and create an instance Tonic\Request.
+After you have defined your resource classes, load the matching resource, execute it, and output the response.

+    require_once '../src/Tonic/Autoloader.php';

+    $request = new Tonic\Request(array(
+        'load' => '../resources/*.php', // look for resource classes in here 'cache' => new Tonic\MetadataCache('/tmp/tonic.cache') // use the metadata cache
+    ));
+    $resource = $request->loadResource();
+    $response = $resource->exec();
+    $response->output();

-Finally you need to route all incoming requests to dispatch.php.
-How you do this depends on your web server.
-If you are using Apache, the simplest way is to copy the .htaccess file from "docroot/.htaccess" into your Apache document root.
+Finally you need to route all incoming requests to this script.
+Have a look in the web directory for an example to get you going.

 Features